-Example: Assume that a 50 acre parcel is being developed.
-The residential use district is MDR, Medium Density Residential District, where the maximum density is 2.5 dwelling units per acre.
-Assume that there are 5 acres of Primary Conservation area.
-The open space percentage is 25 percent (or as a decimal, .25).
+Example: Assume that a fifty (50) acre parcel is being developed.
+The residential use district is MDR, Medium Density Residential District, where the maximum density is two and one-half (2.5) dwelling units per acre.
+Assume that there are five (5) acres of Primary Conservation area.
+The open space percentage is twenty-five percent (25%) (or as a decimal, .25).